-Steve is Medical Director and founder of the Colorado Children’s Healthcare Access Program (CCHAP), Tenured Professor, head of the Division of Community Pediatrics and Vice Chair in the Department of Pediatrics at the University Of Colorado School Of Medicine.
+Steve is the founder and former Medical Director of the Colorado Children’s Healthcare Access Program (CCHAP), Tenured Professor, head of the Division of Community Pediatrics and Vice Chair in the Department of Pediatrics at the University Of Colorado School Of Medicine.
 At Children’s Hospital Colorado, he is a member of the Children’s Hospital Colorado Advocacy Institute Leadership Board, is Chair of the Access-To-Care Task Force of the Children’s Hospital Colorado Advocacy Institute, and a member of the Community Benefit Committee of the Board of Directors of Children’s Hospital Colorado.
 He is also Medical Director of The Pediatric Locum Tenens Service.
 He is Founder and first Chairperson of the Section on Telephone Care for the American Academy of Pediatrics and lead author of the AAP Manual entitled “The Complete Guide: Developing a Telephone Triage and Advice System for a Pediatric Office Practice.”

 (Tap or click on Steve’s photo to download his complete bio)